CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/08-Load-Balancing-methods.md

    ![ws name.](media/lb21.png)

 > **Note:** The depth-first method first queries session hosts that allow new connections and haven't gone over their maximum session limit.
-The method then selects the session host with highest number of sessions.
+The method then selects the session host with the highest number of sessions.
 If there's a tie, the method selects the first session host in the query.
 >
 > Please follow [Depth-first Load-Balancing Method](https://docs.microsoft.com/en-us/azure/virtual-desktop/host-pool-load-balancing#depth-first-load-balancing-method) to learn more about it.